-"Erection, demolition, etc. 42.
-(1) No owner of a property situated in a heritage conservation district that has been designated by a municipality under this Part (Part V) shall do any of the following, unless the owner obtains a permit from the municipality to do so:
+"Erection, demolition, etc.

+42. (1) No owner of a property situated in a heritage conservation district that has been designated by a municipality under this Part (Part V) shall do any of the following, unless the owner obtains a permit from the municipality to do so:

-- 1. Alter, or permit the alteration of, any part of the property, other than the interior of any structure or building on the property. - 2.
-Erect, demolish, or remove any building or structure on the property or permit the erection, demolition, or removal of such a building or structure.
+1. Alter, or permit the alteration of, any part of the property, other than the interior of any structure or building on the property.

+2. Erect, demolish, or remove any building or structure on the property or permit the erection, demolition or removal of such a building or structure.

-Exception (2)
+Exception

-Despite the subsection (1), the owner of a property situated in a designated heritage conservation district may, without obtaining a permit from the municipality, carry out such minor alterations of classes of alterations as are described in the heritage conservation district plan in accordance with clause 41.1 (5) (e) to any part of the property in respect of which a permit would otherwise be required under subsection (1)."
+(2) Despite subsection (1), the owner of a property situated in a designated heritage conservation district may, without obtaining a permit from the municipality, carry out such minor alterations or classes of alterations as are described in the heritage conservation district plan in accordance with clause 41.1 (5) (e) to any part of the property in respect of which a permit would otherwise be required under subsection (1)."

-The classes of minor work exempted from the permit requirement are stated in Section 8.3.1.1.
+The classes of minor work exempted from the permit requirement are formally stated in Section 3.1.2 of this document.
+They are repeated, for convenient reference in Section 8.3.1.1, below.